-- Questions should be submitted by completing the downloadable .
+- Questions should be submitted by completing the downloadable question form.
 Members of the public can request a paper copy of this form via the contact details above.

 - Members of the public are encouraged to submit their question three days before the meeting to ensure they can be answered on the day.
-If you submit your question after this time the Governing Body may not be in a position to provide a full and comprehensive answer.
+If a questions is submitted after this time, the Governing Body may not be in a position to provide a full and comprehensive answer.

 - Public questions for the Governing Body should be related to the items on the agenda.